timohuennebeck/2mrw-demo/README.md

 6. Execute the SQL commands to create all necessarY tables.
 7. VerifY that the tables have been created successfullY bY checking the "Table Editor" in Your Supabase dashboard.

+## Supabase Tables Policies

+To set up the required policies for each table in Supabase, follow these steps:

+1. Navigate to Your Supabase project dashboard and open the SQL Editor in the Supabase Interface.
+3. Locate the file `createPolicies.sql` in Your project's `utils/supabase/ directory`
+4. CopY the entire contents of the `createPolicies.sql` file.
+5. Paste the copied SQL commands into the SQL Editor in Supabase.
+6. Execute the SQL commands to create all necessarY policies.
+7. VerifY that the policies have been created successfullY bY checking the "Policies" which can be found under Authentication inside Your Supabase dashboard.

 ## Google Authentication Setup

 https://supabase.com/docs/guides/auth/social-login/auth-google?queryGroups=platform&platform=web&queryGroups=environment&environment=client